C$ 216 Find Cheap Flights from Vancouver to Alaska

 • What is the cheapest time of day to fly to Alaska?

-The cheapest time of day to fly to Alaska is generally in the morning, when round-trip flights cost C$ 743 on average.
-Morning departures are around 9% cheaper than evening flights, on average.
-The most expensive time of day to fly to Alaska is generally at night, which is peak travel time and where the average cost of a ticket is C$ 868.
+The cheapest time of day to fly to Alaska is generally in the afternoon, when round-trip flights cost C$ 743 on average.
+The most expensive time of day to fly to Alaska is generally in the afternoon, which is peak travel time and where the average cost of a ticket is C$ 743.

 Top tips for finding cheap flights to Alaska